There are many causes of joint pain. The different causes result in differing features, treatments and outcomes.

 Many of the causes of joint pain in adults can also be the cause in children.
 However, because of developing bones and joints, there are other conditions that can cause joint pain in children and teenagers.
 These include:

 - Growing pains: aches, usually in the legs, which are common in children.
 It is not known what causes growing pains but, despite the name, they are not due to growing.
 They are not serious and settle in time of their own accord.
-See separate leaflet called Growing Pains.
+Growing pains usually affect the areas between the joints, not the joints themselves, however.
+See the separate leaflet called Growing Pains.

 Hip pain in children may be serious and needs urgent assessment by a doctor.
 The possible causes of hip pain in children include those conditions that can affect any joint, such as septic arthritis.